rdalen/RasPi_Control-AscentRock_ClimbingWall/README.md

 ![Image](https://github.com/user-attachments/assets/847f3481-7357-4767-9331-9fa5581eb1a5)

 ### Software
 The control is made in Node-Red.
-For now, the control is very basic
+For now, the control is very basic.\
-+ It reads the three Test buttons on the Control&Sensor board to test the Incline Motor and the Speed Motor:
+To access Node-Red, type in the browser: `http://<ip-address>:1880` It reads the three Test buttons on the Control&Sensor board to test the Incline Motor and the Speed Motor:
-  + The Incline + Button (the incline motor with 500ms delay to set the direction relay (K3) first)
+  + The Incline + Button (the incline motor has a 500ms delay to set the direction relay (K3) first)
   + The Incline - Button (with 500ms delay to set the direction relay (K3) first)
-  + The Speed Button (25% of the max speed)
+  + The Speed Button (25% of the max speed and with 500ms delay (oopsy delay))
-  + To access Node-Red, type in browser: `http://<ip-address>:1880`

 ![Image](https://github.com/user-attachments/assets/7d8e421f-052d-4e50-84a8-b23413c0e593)

-+ An User interface;
+To access the Node-Red User interface (Dashboard) type in the browser: `http://<ip-address>:1880/ui` It provides:
-  +  Slider to control the speed of the speedmotor and stop button
+  +  A Slider to control the speed of the speedmotor and stop button
   +  Incline + and Incline - buttons to control the Incline motor and a stop button
   +  Indication that the incline motor is running
-  +  To access Node-Red Dashboard , type in browser: `http://<ip-address>:1880/ui`

 ![Image](https://github.com/user-attachments/assets/d813da7f-671f-40a0-8b89-f332a3d1300d)

 ## Commissioning of the Climbing wall
-To put the climbing wall in operation
+To put the climbing wall in operation:
-1. Make the hardware modifications
+1. Make the hardware modifications first:
   - Replace the PIC Controller (A2) bij the adapter interface (Please note the position!)
   - Bridge or replace the diode CR5 by a wire
-2.
+2. Configure WIFI on the RasPi
+  - Connect a HDMI Monitor and a USB-keyboard (or IR keyboard with USB Dongle) to the RasPi
+  - Power up the Raspberry Pi and wait a few minutes to boot up.
+Log in with `username: pi | password: raspberry`
+  - Open Raspi-Config `sudo raspi-config`
+3.
+4. Open in Windows

 accessing Node-Red; type in browser `http://<ip-address>:1880`\